Delta-8, Delta-9, Delta-10 – What Is the Difference?

 Delta-9 THC is also responsible for most of the reported side effects of marijuana use, including anxiety, paranoia, and the infamous munchies.
 It also creates stronger cognitive impairments, which can be a problem for those who use cannabis products to support wellness in their daily lives.

 While cannabis manufacturers and many consumers have been aware of the delta-8 isomer for several years, delta-10 is a newcomer on the scene (4).
 It occurs only in minute amounts, which means it can’t be extracted as easily as delta-8 or delta-9 variations.

-The effects of delta-10 THC are said to be more uplifting and less calming than those of the delta-8 isomer.
-For those used to the more “traditional” delta-9 variation of THC, some of the effects of delta-10 will feel familiar, if more subtle.
-It can induce a state of increased creativity, energy, and focus but doesn’t come with the paranoia or spaciness associated with delta-9 THC.
+The effects of Delta-10 THC are said to be more euphoric effects, uplifting and less calming than those of the Delta-8 isomer.
+For those used to the more “traditional” Delta-9 variation of THC, some of the effects of Delta-10 will feel familiar, if more subtle.
+It can induce a state of increased creativity, energy, and focus but doesn’t come with the paranoia or spaciness associated with Delta-9 THC.